prontopablo/FIP/docs/boxBlur.md

-Blurs the input texture using a simple box blur algorithm.
+Blurs using a simple box blur algorithm.

 ## Parameters
 `texture` **Texture**: The input texture to be filtered.
 Default: **`The entire canvas`**